morninj/django-layout/README.md

 * [Gunicorn 0.17.4](https://pypi.python.org/pypi/gunicorn/)
 * [MySQL 5.6.11](http://dev.mysql.com/downloads/mysql/)

+These instructions explain how to configure development, staging, and production environments.

 # Project Settings

 By default, Django projects use a single settings file.
 This is fine for